shinyoungyou/user-docs/README.md

 Consistency and Style:

-Our documentation maintains a unified appearance by consistently formatting actionable verbs in bold blue text and displaying commands in dedicated code blocks.
+Our documentation maintains a unified appearance by consistently formatting actionable verbs in bold text and displaying commands in dedicated code blocks.
 This approach makes it clear what actions to take.

 Visual Aids: